 Beavering away: nature's heroes

-We've released beavers to an area of river running through the edge of Exmoor in Somerset to help us tackle the challenges brought by climate change.
+We've released beavers to an area of river running through the edge of Exmoor to help us tackle the challenges brought by climate change.

-An adult pair of Eurasian beavers have been released at Holnicote Estate in Somerset to improve flood management and support wildlife on the rivers we care for.
+Earlier this year an adult pair of Eurasian beavers were released at Holnicote Estate in Somerset to improve flood management and support wildlife on the rivers we care for.

-The beavers will help make areas of the river more resilient to climate change and the extremes of weather it will bring.
+The beavers are helping to make areas of the river more resilient to climate change and the extremes of weather it will bring.
 The dams they create will hold water in dry periods, help to lessen flash-flooding downstream, reduce erosion and improve water quality.

 Beavers were once an important part of the natural environment but became extinct on mainland Britain during the 16th century because they were hunted for their fur, meat and scent glands.